segrelab/cometspy/README.md

 COMETSPy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 CometsPy is developed with non-commercial use in mind and is presented as-is.
-To inquire about collaborations or commercial usage and development, please contact us at <comets@bu,edu>.
+To inquire about collaborations or commercial usage and development, please contact us at <comets@bu.edu>.

 # Documentation
 Documentation on how to use COMETS with COMETSPy is found at [comets-manual.readthedocs.io](https://comets-manual.readthedocs.io/en/latest/).